Lyrebird: Description

-The lyrebirds are large passerine birds, amongst the largest in the order.
-They are ground living birds with strong legs and feet and short rounded wings.
+The lyrebirds are large passerine birds, among the largest in the order.
+They are ground-living birds with strong legs and feet and short, rounded wings.
 They are poor fliers and rarely fly except for periods of downhill gliding.
 The superb lyrebird is the larger of the two species.
-Lyrebirds measure 31 to 39 inches in length, including their tail.
+Lyrebirds measure 31 to 39 inches in length, including their tails.
 Males tend to be slightly larger than females.
-Females weigh around 2 pounds, and males weigh around 2.4 pounds.
+Females weigh around 2.0 pounds, and males weigh around 2.4 pounds.

 Distribution and habitat

 The superb lyrebird is found in areas of rainforest in Victoria, New South Wales, and south-east Queensland.
-It is also found in Tasmania where it was introduced in the 19th century.
-Many superb lyrebirds live in the Dandenong Ranges National Park and Kinglake National Park around Melbourne, the Royal National Park and Illawarra region south of Sydney, in many other parks along the east coast of Australia, and non protected bushland.
-Albert's lyrebird is found only in a small area of Southern Queensland rainforest.
+It is also found in Tasmania, where it was introduced in the 19th century.
+Many superb lyrebirds live in the Dandenong Ranges National Park and Kinglake National Park around Melbourne, the Royal National Park and Illawarra region south of Sydney, many other parks along the east coast of Australia, and unprotected bushland.
+Albert's lyrebird is found only in a small area of southern Queensland rainforest.

 Behaviour and ecology

-Lyrebirds are shy and difficult to approach, particularly the Albert's lyrebird, with the result that little information about its behaviour has been documented.
-When lyrebirds detect potential danger, they pause and scan the surroundings, sound an alarm, and either flee the area on foot, or seek cover and freeze.
+Lyrebirds are shy and difficult to approach, particularly Albert's lyrebird, so little information about its behaviour has been documented.
+When lyrebirds detect potential danger, they pause and scan the surroundings, sound an alarm, and either flee the area on foot or seek cover and freeze.
 Firefighters sheltering in mine shafts during bushfires have been joined by lyrebirds.